garystafford/streaming-sales-generator/README.md

 * All configuration in a separate `configuration.ini` file
 * Nothing is completely random - variables are weighted and can be adjusted in `.ini` file
 * Over 25 smoothie drink products: descriptions, inventories, product weightings
+* Writes products to an Apache Kafka topic
 * Generates streaming drink purchases, with time, item, quantity, price, total price, etc.
 * Writes smoothie purchases to an Apache Kafka topic
 * Club membership discounts semi-randomly applied to smoothie purchases